It is a medical condition in which the whites of the eyes are characterized by high redness.

 These are the most effective treatment measures recommended for conjunctival hyperemia:

-- Cold compress: recommended for the relief of symptoms caused by eye allergies or in case of inflammation.
+- Cold compress: recommended to relieve symptoms caused by eye allergies or in case of inflammation.

 - Hot compress: recommended in patients with red eyes due to blepharitis (more excellent hygiene for faster recovery).